 Partial differential equations

 Partial Differential Equations is a large subject with a history that goes back to Newton and Leibnitz.
-Many mathematical models involve functions that have the property that the value in a point depends on its value in a neighbourhood of the point.
-Dependencies like these can be modelled with a partial differential equation.
-Famous examples are Newton’s 2nd law, Laplaces Equation, Schrödinger’s Equation and Einstein’s equations
+Many mathematical models involve functions that have the property that the value in a point depends on its value in a neighborhood of the point.
+Dependencies like these can be modeled with a partial differential equation.
+Famous examples are Newton’s second law, Laplace's equation, Schrödinger’s equation and Einstein’s equations

 About the group